The following information may help to address your question:

 What treatment is available for sarcoidosis?

-- whether any vital organs (e.g., your lungs, eyes, heart, or brain) are affected
+- If any vital organs are affected (lungs, eyes, heart, or brain)

-In the United States, mortality is most commonly due to respiratory failure from pulmonary involvement, cardiac involvement, or neurosarcoidosis.
+In the United States, mortality is most commonly due to respiratory failure from severe scarring of lung tissue or heart involvement.

 Complications of therapy are additional causes of morbidity and mortality.

-Prognosis is worse for African Americans, those with advanced pulmonary disease, and those with heart or neurological complications.
+Prognosis is worse for African Americans, those with advanced lung disease, and those with heart or nervous system complications.

 We hope this information is helpful.
 We strongly recommend you discuss this information with your doctor.
 If you still have questions, please